corefan/xenko-docs/en/manual/graphics/cameras/animate-a-camera.md

     >[!Tip]
     >In **Target**, you can specify the entity to attach this entity to.
 If you leave this blank, the entity attaches itself to the parent entity.

+At runtime, the camera animates according to the model file.

 ## See also